PidginPerfect/onosm.org/README.md

-# onosm.org
+# OSM SocEnt Mapping

-An easy way to get a business on to OpenStreetMap.
+An edit of onosm.org to collect and map Social Enterprise data withing Glasgow.

+Part of Future City | Open Glasgow.